Ella, 3 months: Catnapping all day and unsettled at bedtime

 Ella's sleep story...

 Baby Ella had been a pretty good newborn for the first couple of months.
-Once she hit around 8 weeks her newborn "sleepiness" wore off and she started catnapping during the day - napping for 30/45 minutes at a time, each time.
-Her mum Louise tried feeding her more, tried resettling her when she woke to see if she'd sleep for longer, tried sleeping Ella in her baby swing, in the stroller.
-Nothing seemed to make her nap for longer.
-Assuming it had to be overtiredness, Louise tried putting Ella to sleep an hour after she last woke.
-She was requiring a LOT of settling to get to sleep and then still catnapping.
+Once she hit the 8 week sleep regression though, her newborn "sleepiness" wore off and she started catnapping during the day.
+Her mum Louise tried swaddling her, feeding her more, tried resettling her to sleep, playing white noise, tried putting her in the baby swing, in the stroller....
+NOTHING seemed to work!

-Through some troubleshooting in our Facebook Support Group, Louise was also advised to use blackout blinds in Ella's room, which would make it easier for Ella to sleep for longer stretches in the day and also to settle well at bedtime in the evening.
+Louise started following the nap timings in our Program and after chatting with our sleep consultants, she was also advised to use blackout blinds in Ella's room.
+This would make it easier for Ella to sleep for longer stretches in the day and it would also help her to settle quicker at bedtime.

 All humans need the dark, in order to release melatonin, the hormone that helps us to fall asleep and stay asleep.
 Since Ella's room was quite light, her body wasn't releasing enough melatonin to help her to stay asleep at bedtime, which was contributing to her waking 45 minutes later.

 A week into the Program and Ella was a different baby!
 Now that she was being put to bed at the right times, she was able to fall asleep easily and stay asleep for longer.
 Keeping the afternoon nap short also meant she was good and ready for sleep come bedtime at 7pm and was able to sleep for a longer stretch overnight as a result.